DanielJohnston/techtest-api-for-xml-storage/README.md

 API versioning is via URL at present, i.e. `/api/v1/[resource]`, rather than header.

 The XML format for a POST implies creation of multiple objects in a single request.
-The solution approach is to first build single property creation, then handle collections.
-I used [this as a base for the approach](https://www.codeschool.com/discuss/t/surviving-apis-with-rails-posting-multiple-records/4776).
-I also followed the recommendation that either all of the submitted objects should be successfully saved, or none of them should.
-This allows a single status code to be returned, but could potentially be improved on by identifying which records are invalid.
+I reworked an initial solution that allowed posting of individual `property` objects, into one that requires `properties` as the top node in all cases.
+This means that the POST verb is attached to a non-idiomatic noun.

 Standard Ruby naming syntax is to use snake_case.
 The XML fields are all in camelCase.
-[Building on an example](https://stackoverflow.com/questions/17240106/what-is-the-best-way-to-convert-all-controller-params-from-camelcase-to-snake-ca), I added [an initializer that transformed params from camelCase to snake_case](config/initializers/xml_param_key_transform.rb).
+[Building on this example](https://stackoverflow.com/questions/17240106/what-is-the-best-way-to-convert-all-controller-params-from-camelcase-to-snake-ca), I added [an initializer that transformed params from camelCase to snake_case](config/initializers/xml_param_key_transform.rb).
 This works for POST but not for e.g. GET, so would need to be taken into account if future development introduced further actions to the vocabulary.

 For authentication, the spec requested simple authentication via e.g. an API key.